amr-yasser226/Ambulance-Management-System-DSA/README.md

 # Ambulance Management System

 ### Overview
-This project is developed as part of the **Data Structures and Algorithms** course at Zewail City of Science and Technology.
+This project is developed as part of the **CSAI 201 - Data Structures and Algorithms** course at Zewail City of Science and Technology.
 The goal is to build a centralized system for managing ambulance services across multiple hospitals, simulating ambulance allocation based on real-time patient requests, and optimizing the system's overall performance.

 The project applies advanced data structures to handle patients, hospitals, and ambulance car management efficiently.